 Following your procedure, you will experience some swelling, bruising, and discomfort.
 However, these side effects should resolve after one week.
 Painkillers will be prescribed to you to help minimize pain.
-Shortly after your surgery, you will be asked to return for a follow-up visit to monitor the progress of your healing and address any concerns you may have.
+Shortly after your surgery, you will be asked to return for a follow-up visit in Newport Beach to monitor the progress of your healing and address any concerns you may have.
 Make sure to avoid all strenuous activities for four weeks to allow your underarms to heal properly.

 Risks and Side Effects

 As with most surgical procedures, there are some risks involved with retrodermal curettage.
 These include: